Oglo/Project-DSML/README.md

 Here you'll find all the files we've worked on to enable us to have a program that can predict the language level of a French text.
 We'll also put in all the thoughts that led us to use the right method.

+You can find a YouTube video that explain the all project biy clicking [here](https://www.youtube.com/watch?v=o2FGTH8IWBA).

 We are pleased to present this detailed guide to navigating our GitHub repository.